Gem Twist

+As Gem Twist was gelded and thus could not sire progeny, three clones were subsequently foaled after Gem Twist's death in 2006 and are primarily used for breeding German warmbloods in Europe.

 Career

 Gem Twist had an extensive show jumping career between 1985 and 1997 under three different international level riders: Greg Best (up to 1992), Leslie Howard (1992-1995), and Laura Chapot (1995 onward).

-With Greg Best

-Gem Twist began winning early in his career with rider Greg Best, including the 1985 USET Talent Derby as a six-year-old.
+Gem Twist began his career with rider Greg Best, winning the 1985 USET Talent Derby as a six-year-old.
 He went on to win his first two competitions at the Grand Prix level, the Grand Prix of Tampa and the Grand Prix of Florida, in 1987.
 He finished the year with his first American Grand Prix Association (AGA) Horse of the Year honor, as well as a team silver medal from the Pan American Games.

-Best continued to ride Gem Twist for several years with great success, including earning two silver medals at the 1988 Olympics in Seoul.
+Best continued to ride Gem Twist for several years, earning two silver medals at the 1988 Olympics in Seoul.
 In 1989, Gem Twist was named the American Grand Prix Association Horse of the Year for the second time.
 In 1990, he was named the "World's Best Horse" at the World Equestrian Games in Stockholm.
-Best injured his shoulder in 1992, however, and the ride was turned over to Leslie Burr Howard (then Leslie Burr Lenehan).
+After Best injured his shoulder in 1992, Gem Twist was turned over to Leslie Burr Howard (then Leslie Burr Lenehan).